clintcarter1999/TextEmAllCodeExercise/README.md

 # Running/Testing

-As of today, 9/10/2020, I have not finished the testing project.
+As of today, 9/11/2020, I have not finished the testing project.
+The goal is to provide unit tests for my service layer, the controller/API, and testing the constraints add to the tables inside SQL server.

-You may test the API via the Swagger UI by simply running the School.API project.
+You can test the API via the Swagger UI or Postman or Curl.

+## Testing via Swagger
-That provides a UI that allows you to run the various API based challenges.
+The API's index page loads up the Swagger UI by default.
+The Swagger UI allows you to run the various API based challenges.
 It runs the commands via Curl.

 Or, you can use Postman...

 ## Testing via Postman
-You can import my postman request.
+You can import my postman request tests into Postman.
 The file is located here:
 `Postman\Text-Em-All Code Challenge.postman_collection.json`

-Or, I have a collection of requests I have created to test the API.
-You are welcome to use these to get started testing the API by clicking the link below
+Or, I have Postman Collection/Team you can join which contains the requests.
 https://app.getpostman.com/join-team?invite_code=8b4880893b8a5e1f712eb9f372e17728